How to prune a grape vine?

 Is there any special technique to use when cutting a branch?

 When pruning in fall, the wood of the vine dries a little during winter.
-As a precaution, we always cut the branches 1 cm from the stem.
-That way, if the wood dries, only the 1 cm part left will dry instead of the main stem.
-The aim of all this is that the main stem be intact in spring.
+As a precaution, we always cut the branches 1cm from the main stem.
+That way, if the wood dries, only the 1cm part left will dry.
+The aim is ensuring the main stem be intact in spring.

 Do the grape vines need any protection for winter?

-Althought some varieties are extremely hardy to cold temperatures (Valiant, Hogan) it is always preferable to lay them on the ground for winter.
+Althought varieties such as Valiant and Hogan are extremely hardy to cold temperatures, ideally, lay all grape vines on the ground for winter.
 That way, the snow will cover them and insulate them from the very cold nights of winter.
 In spring, you simply hang the stem back on its support.

-If you are growing you vine on a high trellis, you will not be able to make it to lay down for winter.
-In that case, simply make sure you choose a vine hardy to your area.
+If growing your vines on a high trellis, you will be unable to lay it on the ground for winter.
+In that case, simply choose a vine hardy to your area.

-Pruning grape vines is not more complicated than this!
+Pruning grape vines is as simple as this!
 Do not be afraid to hurt your vine by pruning it.
-Opposingly, pruning helps the plant to not tire itself for no reason!
+Furthermore, pruning helps the plant to gather more energy and thrive within its environment.

-You have the opportunity to watch a 3 minute video below that demonstrates the technique explained above.
+Watching the 3 minute video below demonstrates the technique explained above.

 Enjoy pruning !